Robert Döpel

-Georg Robert Döpel (3 December 1895 – 2 December 1982), best known as Robert Döpel, was a German nuclear physicist and a professor of physics at the Technical University of Ilmenau in Germany.
+Georg Robert Döpel (3 December 1895 – 2 December 1982), best known as Robert Döpel, was a German nuclear physicist and a professor of physics at the Technische Universität Ilmenau in Germany.

-An early participant of the German program, the Uranprojkt, in 1939, Döpel was taken in the Soviet custody and was held in Russia after the World War II.
+An early participant of the German program, the Uranprojekt, in 1939, Döpel was later taken into Soviet custody and held in Russia after World War II.
 There, Döpel was one of many German nuclear physicists working in the Soviet program of nuclear weapons in 1945.
-As opposed to his fellow German scientists, Döpel was held in Russia for a longer time and was not allowed to return to his homeland until 1957, only to teach physics at the Technical University in Ilmenau, Germany.
+As opposed to his fellow German scientists, Döpel was held in Russia for a longer time and was not allowed to return to his homeland until 1957, only to teach physics at the Technische Universität Ilmenau, Germany.

 His later career focused in climate physics, concerning the topics of global warming before passing in Ilmenau in 1982, aged 86.

 Early life

 Döpel was born in Neustadt, which is a small town in Saale-Orla-Kreis, Thuringia, Germany on 3 December 1895.
-From 1919—1925, he studied and attained degrees in physics from the University of Leipzig, University of Jena, and the University of Munich where he attended the doctoral program and did his fundamental research on the Anode ray under Physics Nobel Laureate Wilhelm Wien, prior awarding his PhD in physics in 1924—25.
+From 1919—1925, he studied and attained degrees in physics from Leipzig University, the University of Jena, and the Ludwig-Maximilians-Universität München where he attended the doctoral program and did his fundamental research on the Anode ray under Physics Nobel Laureate Wilhelm Wien, prior awarding his PhD in physics in 1924—25.